-Many eCommerce sellers use Amazon FBA to fulfill orders for sales made through other (non-Amazon) eCommerce channels.
+Many eCommerce sellers use Amazon FBA to fulfil orders for sales made through other (non-Amazon) eCommerce channels.
 For example, if you sell on Shopify, eBay or Magento and use Amazon FBA to ship your customer orders - A2X can help you to track and understand those shipments.
 In this article we will cover the two areas where A2X can help: Cost of Goods Sold (COGS) and FBA fees.

 In the Accounts and Taxes screen you can map the FBA fees for various types of transactions.
 By default, all FBA feed are grouped together, but you can expand the detailed transactions by clicking the little orange plus symbol and identifying the Amazon and non-Amazon FBA fees.
 You can see an example in the screenshot below: